Faculty, staff, and students may use the information and resources below to navigate changes to federal immigration guidelines.

 Contact the appropriate international student office:

-Employees, including faculty, who are on H-1B visas or other non-immigrant work visas or who hold permanent residence status.
+Employees, including faculty, who are on H-1B visas or other non-immigrant work visas.

-Contact International Student and Scholar Services or the unit that assisted you in obtaining your visa or permanent residence status.
+Contact International Student and Scholar Services or the attorney who assisted you in obtaining your visa.
+Permanent residents should see the Immigrant section below.

 Students:

-• Contact Student Legal Service, which provides advice and guidance, and legal representation where appropriate, for Twin Cities campus fee-paying students in a variety of immigration-related cases.
-[The University is working to hire a new lawyer to provide expanded student legal support to all system campuses.
-This information will be updated once that hire is complete.]
+- Contact Student Legal Service, which provides advice and guidance, and legal representation where appropriate, for Twin Cities campus fee-paying students in a variety of immigration-related cases.
+In addition, the University has funded a new lawyer to provide expanded student legal support to all system campuses.

 Employees: